home-assistant/home-assistant.io/source/_components/notify.twitter.markdown

   default: "`notify`"
   type: string
 consumer_key:
-  description: Your "Consumer Key" (API Key) for the application.
+  description: Your Consumer Key (API Key) for the application.
   required: true
   type: string
 consumer_secret:
-  description: Your "Consumer Secret" (API Secret) for the application.
+  description: Your Consumer Secret (API Secret) for the application.
   required: true
   type: string
 access_token:
-  description: Your "Access Token" for the application.
+  description: Your Access Token for the application.
   required: true
   type: string
 access_token_secret:
-  description: Your "Access Token Secret" for the application.
+  description: Your Access Token Secret for the application.
   required: true
   type: string
 username:
-  description: Twitter handle without `@` or with `@` and quoting for direct messaging.
+  description: "Twitter handle without `@` or with `@` and quoting for direct messaging."
   required: false
   type: string
 {% endconfiguration %}